ahurlbatt/homeserver/README.md

     2. `PubkeyAuthentication yes`
 7. `sudo systemctl restart ssh`

+## Infrastructure

+1. Register a domain
+2. Set up a dynamic DNS service
+3. Enable HTTP and HTTPS port forwards from your router to the server
+4. Create and activate a Repository on [Borgbase](https://www.borgbase.com/)
+    - On the server, create a new SSH keypair with `ssh-keygen -t ed25519 -a 100`
+    - Copy the public key to Borgbase
+    - Initialise the repo with `borg init -e repokey-blake2 ssh://...`
+    - Export the key with `borg key export --paper ssh://... borg_key.txt` and store it somewhere safe

 ## Setting up Ansible Controller

 1. If on Windows, install WLS2 and do everything in there